US Army Corps of Engineers taking comments on Enbridge Line 3

-The U.S. Army Corps of Engineers is accepting comments on Enbridge's proposed Line 3 oil pipeline as the federal agency considers the project's wetlands permits.
+The U.S. Army Corps of Engineers is accepting comments on Enbridge Energy's proposed Line 3 oil pipeline replacement project as the agency considers the project's wetlands permits.

-According to the Army Corps, Line 3 would cross 80 miles of wetlands in Minnesota and one mile in North Dakota, resulting in temporary impacts to 1,050 acres of wetland and a permanent impact to 9 acres of wetlands.
-The pipeline would cross 218 water bodies, half of which are ditches, the Army Corps said.
+According to the Army Corps, Line 3 would cross 80 miles of wetlands in Minnesota and one mile in North Dakota, resulting in temporary impacts to 1,000 acres of wetland and a permanent impacts to 10 acres of wetlands.

-The controversial pipeline is set to replace the 50-year-old Line 3 and carry 760,000 barrels of oil (31.92 million gallons) per day from Alberta to the Enbridge terminal in Superior.
+The controversial pipeline is set to replace the 50-year-old Line 3 and carry 760,000 barrels of oil per day from Alberta to the Enbridge terminal in Superior.